 Data Governance Broker configuration defines all server services, policies, applications, resources, and the mapping of data from one or more backend Directory Servers.
 Configuration can be done from the command line with the dsconfig tool or through the Administrative Console interface.
 All settings have associated help text in the interface and in the linked Configuration Guide.
-The Configuration Guide contains details and relationship specifics for all configuration objects and is available from the Administrative Console interface.
+The Configuration Guide contains details and relationship specifics for all configuration objects and is available from the Administrative Console interface or from the <server-root>/docs/index.html page.